pods-framework/pods/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.10

-Pods is a CMS framework for creating and managing your own content types.
+Pods is a CMS framework for creating, managing, and deploying customized content types.

 == Description ==